medic/test-data-generator/README.md

 ## Description

-> ⚠ It is not recommended to use this tool to push data into production instances. ⚠
+> ⚠ WARNING!
+It is not recommended to use this tool to push data into production instances. ⚠

 This tool is intended for application builders or CHT developer contributors that have knowledge about the design of docs from the CHT's CouchDB.